CDE for BIM projects

 The CDE (Common Data Environments) is a central database that securely manages construction project information.
 These include relevant documentation, graphical model representation, and non-graphical assets.
 The contents are not limited to assets created within the BIM environment.

 DIN SPECS are incredibly effective documents that enable clients to convert their research into tangible products faster.
 They can be used to provide a basis or as a full standard for a project.

 DIN SPEC 91391-1 has been developed according to the PAS procedure.
-This ensures that both national and international standards have been considered when addressing the use of Common Data Environments (CDE) for Building Information Model (BIM) projects.
+This ensures that both national and international standards have been considered when addressing the use of CDE for BIM projects.

-The use of CDEs is usually proposed for many BIM projects as this determines the success of the building project.
+The use of CDE for BIM is usually proposed for many projects as this determines the success of the building project.
 It aims to improve the development, sharing, and issuing of information.
 This enables project members to easily collaborate, and, thus, improves efficiency.

 Construction projects attract a variety of skills from different industries.
 CDEs are, therefore, useful in collating information from different contributors.

 It is common for teams to use various platforms from different vendors throughout the lifecycle of a project.
 Due to this, CDEs need to ensure seamless data exchange and that no data is lost at any point.
 As such, DIN SPEC 91391-2 outlines an open protocol concept for the exchange of data between platforms with the aim to overcome file-based workflows.

 The DIN SPEC 91391 series comprises different components.
 DIN SPEC 91391-1 is the first part of the series.
 This initial DIN SPEC outlines the functional requirements needed for the CDE.
 It makes mention of the functional groups for the fulfilment of organisational and technical base principles that appear in Clause 12 of DIN EN ISO 19650-1.
 It also provides definitions for the required individual functions.